 What do you want people to get from your class?

 For anyone who comes to my class, I hope to provide them with an enjoyable time surrounded by others who also share the love of dance.
 I want people to be able to feel comfortable in this welcoming space and infuse their individuality, personality, and interpretations into my choreography.
-I love seeing how a sound can be heard differently, how a move can be executed sharper, or how a facial expression can be crazier than how I teach it.
 You are the only you, and I couldn’t ask for anything more!

 What motivates you to dance?

 As a person, I am so fortunate to have this space where I have seen growth in myself in areas such as confidence, happiness, and physical health.
-I have made lasting relationships with dancers who are so supportive in and of this amazing community.
-As part of Halifax’s growing dance community, I am motivated to share my energy and passion with as many people as I can reach and to innovate the dance culture and scene here.
+I have made lasting relationships with dancers who are so supportive in and of Halifax’s growing dance community.
+Being part of it, I am motivated to share my energy and passion with as many people as I can reach, and to innovate the dance culture and scene here.
 Passion is powerful, and I love growing alongside fellow dancers.
-The studio is my second home where so many friends and teachers inspire me, and if I can be a part of someone else’s dance journey in the way that I have been impacted by others, it would mean the world.
+The studio is my second home where so many friends and teachers inspire me.
+If I can be a part of someone else’s dance journey in the way that I have been impacted by others, it would mean the world.
 I would not be who I am today without dance and other dancers in and outside of Halifax!

 What are some highlights of your career as a dancer/choreographer?

 While my dance journey began in my hometown of Vancouver, BC, at Place des Arts and Harbour Dance Centre, my dance career began with House of Eights!
-I have had the privilege of training under choreographers such as Keenan Cooks, David Thomas, Chris Knowles, and Jake Kodish.
-I am also fortunate to have the mentorship of House of Eights’ teachers who have shaped me into a cleaner, stronger dancer and choreographer.
+I have had the privilege of taking class under choreographers such as Keenan Cooks, David Thomas, Chris Knowles, Neil Schwartz and Jake Kodish.
+I am also fortunate to have the mentorship of House of Eights’ teachers who have shaped me into a stronger dancer and choreographer.